rivtDocs/rivtdocs.github.io/docs/index.md

 calculations is promising.

 A number of powerful calculation programs exist, but they include barriers to widespread sharing.
-These include high initial and recurring software costs.
-Costs are further increased by changing file formats that require program upgrades or subscriptions.
-File incompatibility between different programs requires multiple software purchases.
-And current software does not produce collated reports, or allow for version control or inclusion of information from arbitrary sources often needed for clarity.
+These include both high initial, and substantial recurring, software costs.
+Costs are further increased by the constantly changing file formats that require program upgrades or subscriptions to maintain file compatibility.
+In addition, file incompatibility between different programs requires multiple software purchases.
+And current software does not easily generate reports, version control or integrate work from multiple sources.

-Taken together these barriers prevent widespread sharing.
-Instead they lead to nearly identical calculations being rewritten many times. **rivt** was written as an an open source software stack to minimize these barriers and promote sharing.
+Taken together these barriers prevent widespread sharing and lead to nearly identical calculations being rewritten many times. **rivtDocs** was conceived as an an open source software stack to minimize these barriers and promote sharing.

 **Program Comparison**